cadred000/cadred000/README.md

-- 👋 Hi, I’m @cadred000
-- 👀 I’m interested in learning java and python
-- 🌱 I’m currently studying applied mathematics and applied computing at Arizona State.
+- im just here for the beer.
-- 📫 How to reach me ... cadred000@pm.me
+- 📫 cadred000@pm.me

 <!---
 cadred000/cadred000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.